buildpacks/rfcs/text/0000-create-repo-issues.md

 [alternatives]: #alternatives

 - What other designs have been considered?
-    * Core member makes the issue(s) &rarr; This adds extra responsibility when merging issues, and the best person to create the initial issue is the author
+    * Core member makes the issue(s) &rarr; This adds extra responsibility when merging issues
+    * Author of the RFC &rarr; That was my initial suggestion, but there was a concern that it could make the RFC process less approachable for new contributors, and as a community-driver process, we should take steps to make our process friendly.
     * Anarchy

 # Prior Art